 The Marshall Financial Group is an SEC registered investment adviser.
 Registration does not imply any level of skill or training.

 Item 2.
 Material Changes

-In this Item, The Marshall Financial Group is required to discuss any material changes that have been made to the brochure since the firm's last annual amendment on March 18, 2022.
-The Firm has no changes to disclose in relation to this Item.
+In this Item, The Marshall Financial Group is required to discuss any material changes that have been made to the brochure since the firm's last annual amendment on March 17, 2023.